openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 ## Installing the IDE for coding
 After setting up the .NET Core SDK, we will need to install an IDE.
 The IDE provides us an environment where we can code our plugins.

-### Visual Studio Code
+### Visual Studio Code (preferred)
-You can use [install Visual Studio Code](https://code.visualstudio.com/) for developing plugins and is supported on Linux, macOS, and Windows.
+You can use [install Visual Studio Code](https://code.visualstudio.com/) for developing OpenMod plugins.
+It supports Linux, macOS, and Windows.
 Visual Studio Code is the preferred solution for small to mid-sized projects.
-It is supported by all OpenMod platforms.

 ### Visual Studio
 If you want a full IDE experience, download and install [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
-Visual Studio is only supported on Windows platforms.
+Visual Studio is only supported on the Windows platform.
 When the installer starts, select "Visual Studio 2019 Community Edition" (or newer, if available).
 After that select the .NET Core cross-platform development and the .NET Desktop Development options as shown below.

 ![Selecting .NET desktop development option](https://docs.microsoft.com/en-us/visualstudio/install/media/vs2017-modify-workloads.png?view=vs-2017g)

 ![Selecting .NET Core cross-platform development option](https://static.packt-cdn.com/products/9781787281905/graphics/image_05_002.png)

 ### Rider
-If you are using Linux, you can install [Rider](https://www.jetbrains.com/rider/).
-Although it is paid, it can be obtained for free by applying for a Jetbrains Student License (applicable to a wide variety of situations).
-It works very similarly to Visual Studio.
+If you are using Linux and do not want to use Visual Studio Code, you can install [Rider](https://www.jetbrains.com/rider/).
+Although it is a commercial product, it can be obtained for free by applying for a Jetbrains Student License (applicable to a wide variety of situations).
+Like Visual Studio, it provides a full IDE experience and has similar capabilities to it.

 ## Generating the Plugin Project
 Start cmd or Powershell and navigate to the folder where you want to create the plugin project.